In Stock Again! Ships from the USA!

 12 hole, 48 note, digital chromatic harmonica.
+Expressive control over any electronic instrument.
 (Midi controller.
-This requires a midi bank to operate.)
-Expressive control over any electronic instrument.
+This requires a midi bank or midi software to operate.
+NOT INCLUDED)

 M48 Digital Chromatic Harmonica!
 Twelve independent pressure sensors puts harmonica players in control of a world of electronic sounds - silently at night or loud on stage without feedback.
 DM48 is a pure controller instrument without onboard synthesis.